Estate Settlement Appraisals in GA by Allatoona Appraisal

-The task of settling an estate, while stressful is very important.
-As an executor you have been entrusted to carry out the wishes of the departed as quickly and with as much dignity as possible.
-You can count on us to act quickly and with as much respect to the feelings of everyone left behind.
+The responsibility of settling an estate, while stressful is very important.
+As an executor you have been entrusted to carry out the wishes of the deceased as quickly and with as much dignity as possible.
+You can count on us to act quickly and with as much empathy to the feelings of everyone involved.

-Contact us as soon as possible to discuss your exact estate appraisal needs and how we can put our experience to work for you.
+Contact us today to discuss your personal estate appraisal essentials and how we can put our business acumen to work for you.

-Settling an estate commonly requires an appraisal to determine fair market value for the house involved.
-We understand that in times like this, even thinking about an appraisal report is the furthest thought from your mind.
-Of course, you have to be there for your loved ones first.
-Our professional staff is accustomed to the procedures and requirements needed to perform a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
-The ethics provision explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms us to confidentiality, assuring the strongest degree of privacy for all parties involved.
+Generally, settling an estate requires an extensive appraisal report to ascertain fair market value for the house to the satisfaction of the parties involved.
+It's understandable that ordering an appraisal is the farthest thought from your mind.
+So, there's a chance the time an appraisal is ordered will be different from the date of death.
+Our staff is accustomed to the procedures and requirements needed to supply a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
+The ethics provision listed within the Uniform Standards of Professional Appraisal Practice (USPAP) keeps our staff to confidentiality, assuring the fullest degree of discretion for all parties involved.

-An exhaustive report showing the appraiser's opinion of value is important to support the methods the appraiser used to come to his conclusions.
+An accurate report showing the appraiser's opinion of value is required to support the methods the appraiser used to come to his conclusions.